angular/angular/aio/content/guide/testing-as-pure-js-application.md

  });
  ```

-5. Each type should be simplified as possible
+5. Each type should be simplified as much as possible.
 ```typescript
  interface ComplicatedDataType {
     nestedComplicatedDataTypes: AnotherComplicatedType[];